Basement and Home Energy Efficiency Guide

 In general, showers use less water than baths, so a lifestyle switch will also help this process.

 As the thermal image above shows, windows are a large source of heat leakage for a home.
 According to the Department of Energy, windows account for 10-25% of heat leaving your home.

 Glass is not a particularly good insulator of heat, and older homes may only have single glazing, meaning that one layer of glass is all that insulates your home.

-The first step to take when it comes to windows is to consider double-glazing.
+The first step to take when it comes to windows is to consider getting double pane windows.
 This places two layers of glass with a layer of air in between, thus providing far greater insulation.

-If double-glazing is too cost-prohibitive, you can consider the following:
+If double pane is too costly, you can consider the following: